Back Home Next

 The main strength of the League was that it had been set up by the Treaty of Versailles, and agreed by everybody at the conference.
 When, later, many people started to criticise and attack the Treaty, this was also a major weakness.

-Powers of the League
+The Organisation of the League

 1. Assembly (the League's main meeting – all members met once a year.
 Decisions had to be unanimous.)